F-Sossi/Lab3_CSS_555/README.md

 go to branch in github (drop down where it says main) on the branch you want to merge hit contribute and fill out pull request

+Parameter Operations:

+Note this section: TESTPARAM is all 2's to check basic operation REALDATA is randoms and there is a significant bit of divergence there due to the number of operations.

+// NOTE: one but not both of these should be defined
+// Test parameters all 2's to check
+//#define TESTPARAM
+// Random values for vector and matrix
+#define REALDATA